Van Long Nature Reserve – the Best Boat Ride in Vietnam! (2024)

 Another landmark to look out for is the brand-new, massive Catholic Church called Thánh Đường Giáo Xứ Lãng Vân Ca.

-Catholic church near Van Long
+Catholic church near the Van Long Nature Reserve

 Tickets

 The place you want to reach to buy a ticket for the boat ride is exactly here.
-The kiosk is to the left of the main road, down a slope.
+The kiosk is to the left of the main road, down a small slope.
 The local boat rowers waiting for tourists will show you the way if you look lost.

-One ticket costs 100.000 VND (4$) per person (not per boat).
+The ticket costs 100.000 VND (4$) per person (not per boat).

 Van Long Nature Reserve is open for visitors every day between 8 AM and 6 PM.